daithiocrualaoich/kolmogorov_smirnov/doc/index.rst

 http://twitter.com Response Times
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Less artificially, and more likely in software operations and monitoring, are
+Less artificially, and more representative of metrics in software operations and
-datasets of HTTP server response times.
-Metrics behaving like response time are
+monitoring, are datasets of HTTP server response times.
+Metrics which behave
-very typical and not easy to analyse with standard statistical technology.
+like response time are very typical and not easy to analyse with usual
+statistical technology.

 `Apache Bench`_ is a commandline URL loadtesting tool that can be used to
-collect sample datasets for HTTP request times.
+collect sample datasets of HTTP request times.
 A dataset of service times for
 ``http://twitter.com`` was collected using:

 .. _Apache Bench: https://httpd.apache.org/docs/2.2/programs/ab.html